Alethea Arnaquq-Baril: Film career

 Arnaquq-Baril began her film career as a producer with the documentary James Houston: The Most Interesting Group of People You'll Ever Meet (2008) and as co-producer of The Experimental Eskimos (2009).
 She wrote and directed her first film, an animated short film sponsored by the National Film Board of Canada (NFB), titled Lumaajuuq: The Blind Boy and the Loon, which was released in 2009.
 Arnaquq-Baril subsequently wrote a children's book based on the film with illustrator, Daniel Gies.
 The book is titled The Blind Boy and the Loon and was published in 2014.
 It is available in English and Inuktitut.

 Arnaquq-Baril directed her first full-length film, Tunnit: Retracing the Lines of Inuit Tattoos (2010), a personal documentary about her journey to explore the lost tradition of Inuit facial tattoos or kakiniit.
 Between 2011 and 2018, Arnaquq-Baril has worked on five other films in various roles as producer, director and screenwriter.
 She produces Inuit cultural documentaries and Inuktitut films through her own production company, Unikkaat Studios.
 She also previously co-owned Tajarniit Productions, a collaborative project with Inuit women filmmakers Myna Ishulutak, Jolene Arreak and Stacey Aglok MacDonald.
 She was named by the Toronto International Film Festival as one of Canada's most important women filmmakers in 2017.
 Angry Inuk won the DOC Vanguard award, the Vimeo On Demand Audience Award and the Canadian Documentary Promotion Award, among others.

 In 2017, Arnaquq-Baril was awarded Canada's Meritorious Service Cross, "in recognition of her work as an activist and filmmaker".
 She currently works part-time with the Qanak Collective, which supports Inuit empowerment projects.

-Arnaquq-Baril and MacDonald cocreated the television comedy series North of North, scheduled to premiere in 2025.
+Arnaquq-Baril and MacDonald cocreated the television comedy series North of North, which premiered in 2025.